NadiaOrdonez/SQL_Tableau_onlineFilm_launch_strategy/README.md

 ### Subqueries
 ### CTE
 ### Joints
-## Visualizations
+### Tableau visuals
 After executing SQL queries, I utilized Tableau to create compelling visualizations that not only illustrate our findings but also provide robust support for the recommendations outlined in our launch strategy.
-In Tableau, I used dashboards and story features to integrate individuals graphs.
+Within Tableau, I seamlessly integrated individual graphs using dashboards and story features for a comprehensive presentation.
 To access the visuals click [here](https://public.tableau.com/app/profile/nadia.ordonez/viz/Rockbuster_tableau/Rockbusterdataanalyses?publish=yes).
 ## Main recommendations
 2020 Launch strategy recommendations supported by our data analysis:
 * Stop film licenses for films with none and low sales and instead invest in: